whosonfirst/whosonfirst-www/www/blog/2019/05/09/changes/index.md

 `whosonfirst-data` repo so that GitHub (and everyone else) can stop thinking about this.

-It's worth repeating that GitHub have been entirely gratious throughout this process and if people want to be cross about things they should be cross with us (WOF) for not communicating these changes sooner.
-They don't call them "growing pains" for nothing, I guess.

 There are some follow-on consequences to these decisions that will, in the short-term, affect how Who's On First distributions (bundles, SQLite databases, etc.) are built.